SAP-samples/btp-terraform-mooc-terra1/units/unit_4/lesson_3/README.md

 terraform plan -out=unit43.out
 ```

-The outout should look like this:
+The output should look like this:

 ![console output of terraform plan including the moved block](./images/u4l3_terraform_plan_moved.png)